nics-tw/petsard/docs/2024-01-05-Outlierist.md

 ## `Outlierist_LOF`: Identify outliers by Local Outlier Factor

-Identify the outliers using `LocalOutlierFactor` from sklearn.
-It is a global transformation.
-That is, if any of the column uses local outlier factor as an outlierist, it will overwrite the whole config and edit all outlierists to local outlier factor.
+This method uses `LocalOutlierFactor` from sklearn to identify outliers.
+It is a global transformation, meaning that if any column uses the isolation forest as an outlierist, it will overwrite the entire config and apply isolation forest to all outlierists.

 ```python
 from PETsARD.Processor.Outlierist import Outlierist_LOF